pcwalton/offset-allocator/README.md

 The port has been made into more or less idiomatic Rust but is otherwise mostly line-for-line, preserving comments.
 That way, patches for the original `OffsetAllocator` should be readily transferable to this Rust port.

 Please note that `offset-allocator` isn't a Rust allocator conforming to the `GlobalAlloc` trait.
-You can't use this crate as a drop-in replacement for the system allocator, `jemalloc`, `wee_alloc`, etc. A Rust allocator could be built out of this crate, but it doesn't come with one.
+You can't use this crate as a drop-in replacement for the system allocator, `jemalloc`, `wee_alloc`, etc. The general algorithm that this crate uses could be adapted to construct a Rust allocator, but that's beyond the scope of this particular implementation.
 This is by design, so that this allocator can be used to manage resources that aren't just CPU memory: in particular, you can manage allocations inside GPU buffers with it.
 By contrast, Rust allocators are hard-wired to the CPU and can't be used to manage GPU resources.

 ## Description